18F/data-act-pilot/docs/HOWTO.md

 ![error messages](images/error-messages.png "broker error messages")

-The image above is an example of a simple validation rule that failed: Some of the required fields were empty.
+The image above is an example of simple validation rules that failed.
 You'll see a table like this for each row of the uploaded file that contains an error.
 Here are a few pointers for interpreting these messages:

 * Right above the table is some information meant to help track down the data causing the problem:
     * _Row_ is the row number in the uploaded file.
     * Following _Row_ are "key" fields in file.
 This example is the file that contains obligations and outlays by appropriations account, program activity, and object class.
 Thus, the error message displays TAS (_i.e._ appropriations account), object class, and program activity to help find the offending data in the source system.
 * For each row in the data that didn't pass validations, you'll see one or more _Field names_.
 This is the name of specific field that didn't pass.
-* For each _Field name_, you'll see an _Error_ that describes the problem.
-In this basic example, we're missing some required data.
+* For each _Field name_, you'll see a _Value_ that displays the data in question and an _Error_ that describes the problem.
+In this basic example, we're missing some required data and have provided text data for a field that expects integers.

 **Reminder:** use the _Download CSV_ link to download error messages to Excel or another spreadsheet application.